aakif100/socials-the-UI-UX-design-/README.md

 ## Features

 - **Explore:** Scroll through a visually appealing feed of pictures posted by others.
-- **Engage:** Express yourself with likes, comments, and the option to send direct messages.
 - **Sleek Design:** A clean and modern UI for a delightful user experience.